 Our Tel Aviv food tour through the city’s Carmel Market will take you into the depths of Tel Aviv’s vibrant food scene, home to the trendiest eateries in the entire Middle East, and

 Our Tel Aviv food tour through the city’s Carmel Market will take you into the depths of Tel Aviv’s vibrant food scene, home to the trendiest eateries in the entire Middle East, and many of the world’s hottest chefs.
-With so many of Israel, and Tel Aviv’s flavors springing up in cities around the world, we’ll head to the heart of the action, the Carmel Market on this Tel Aviv Food Tour.
-Join other food-enthusiast travellers and explore with our foodie guide to understand what Israeli cuisine has to offer on this two hour tour, providing a full-immersion in the Israeli food culture.
+With so many of Israel and Tel Aviv’s flavors springing up in cities around the world, we’ll head to the heart of the action, the Carmel Market on this Tel Aviv Food Tour.
+Join other food-enthusiast travelers and explore with our foodie guide to understand what Israeli cuisine has to offer on this two-hour tour, providing a full-immersion in the Israeli food culture.

 Enter the market and walk through the side alleyways and streets known as the Kerem HaTemanim.

 Take in the vibrant colors of the fruit and vegetables and spice markets with brightly hued ingredients and aromas.
 Your knowledgeable Tel Aviv food guide will not only explain and impart knowledge but also provide food samples along the way.

 Enjoy sampling fresh Ghat and etrog juice with exotic and historical roots, Zaatar with Lahuh – a middle eastern herb blend with a soft Yemei fermented bread, Garinim – a mix of roasted seeds, a popular Israeli snack, Halva – a sweet confectionery made from sesame seeds, Dolmas – Druzian style rice wrapped in vine leaves and a seasonal market item.
 (Items are subject to change based on availability/seasonality).